-- High school diploma, certificate, or record of examinations - Transcript of courses, or subjects and grades - SAT Reasoning Test or ACT with Writing Test (writing test optional) - TOEFL (if English is not the applicant's first language) or the International English Language Testing System (IELTS) - Secondary School Report or Guidance Counselor/Teacher Recommendation

-- Interview may be required - International student certification of finances - All international students should enter at the beginning of the academic year in the Fall Term.
+- High school diploma, certificate, or record of examinations - Transcript of courses, or subjects and grades - SAT Reasoning Test or ACT with Writing Test (writing test optional) - TOEFL (if English is not the applicant's first language) or the International English Language Testing System (IELTS) - Letter of Recommendation - International student certification of finances - All international students should enter at the beginning of the academic year in the Fall Term.
 Exceptions may be made for applicants who are native English speakers.